 For many transactions – particularly those involving investments from countries with which the US government has tense security relations – CFIUS has become a difficult regulatory obstacle.
-The following Committee actions from the 12 months July 2012-June 2013 are illustrative: CFIUS forced divestment of a California identification verification company; forced divestment of a Canadian mining company that had California and Nevada operations, forced divestment of Oregon wind farm projects, imposed stringent conditions on the acquisition of a global oil and gas company, imposed stringent conditions on the acquisition of a telecommunications company, and approved an acquisition of a high-tech battery manufacturer only after the deal was restructured to carve out the manufacturer’s government contracting business.
+The following Committee actions from a recent 12-month period are illustrative: CFIUS forced divestment of a California identification verification company; forced divestment of a Canadian mining company that had California and Nevada operations, forced divestment of Oregon wind farm projects, imposed stringent conditions on the acquisition of a global oil and gas company, imposed stringent conditions on the acquisition of a telecommunications company, and approved an acquisition of a high-tech battery manufacturer only after the deal was restructured to carve out the manufacturer’s government contracting business.
 Even small investments have been scuttled by CFIUS: in 2010, for example, CFIUS forced the Chinese telecommunications giant Huawei to divest its $2 million acquisition of the assets of 3Leaf, a California-based company that provided cloud computing technology.

 Each CFIUS review – even the fact that a review is being conducted – is strictly confidential unless the transacting parties choose to disclose information.
 So problems created by CFIUS generally are not widely known outside a relatively small circle of CFIUS practitioners.
 While CFIUS ultimately approves most foreign investments, failure to consider CFIUS in the context of a potential foreign investment can create very significant risks – often unknown or misunderstood by the transacting parties.